 - 15.4.1 The Principal shall be responsible for the College's purchasing arrangements. - 15.4.2 The ordering of goods and services shall be in accordance with the Colleges purchasing policies.
-Official College orders must be placed for the purchase of all goods and services except those made using College credit cards or petty cash. - 15.4.3 The College's Vice Principal Finance and Resources shall maintain a register of authorised Budget Holders together with specimen signatures. - 15.4.4 Only in exceptional circumstances, may urgent orders be given orally, these must be confirmed by an official purchase order as soon as possible and no later than the following working day. - 15.4.5 Each order must clearly indicate the nature and quantity of the supplies and services required, the budget and cost code, the estimated price excluding VAT and any agreed discounts and other relevant details such as delivery date and address. - 15.4.6 Orders may only be issued through official systems having been raised in compliance with the College's Financial Procedures.
+Official College orders must be placed for the purchase of all goods and services except those made using College credit cards or petty cash. - 15.4.3 The College's Deputy Principal shall maintain a register of authorised Budget Holders together with specimen signatures. - 15.4.4 Only in exceptional circumstances, may urgent orders be given orally, these must be confirmed by an official purchase order as soon as possible and no later than the following working day. - 15.4.5 Each order must clearly indicate the nature and quantity of the supplies and services required, the budget and cost code, the estimated price excluding VAT and any agreed discounts and other relevant details such as delivery date and address. - 15.4.6 Orders may only be issued through official systems having been raised in compliance with the College's Financial Procedures.
 Access to systems shall be kept secure at all times. - 15.4.7 All contracts or orders entered into on behalf of the College shall be approved and authorised as follows:

 Value of order (excl.
-VAT) Purchased Authorised by Order/Contract Signed by Up to £250) (#1) Budget Holder Budget Holder or Senior Manager Up to £6,000 Budget Holder and separate Senior Manager Vice Principal Finance and Resources or Finance Manager £6,001 to £25,000 Principal and either Budget Holder or Senior Manager Vice Principal Finance and Resources or Finance Manager £25,000- £100,000 Principal and either Budget Holder or Senior Manager Principal Over £100,000 Principal or Senior Manager Principal subject to Finance, Resources and Investment Committee approval
+VAT) Purchased Authorised by Order/Contract Signed by Up to £250 Budget Holder Budget Holder or Senior Manager Up to £6,000 Budget Holder and separate Senior Manager Deputy Principal or Head of Finance £6,001 to £25,000 Principal and either Budget Holder or Senior Manager Deputy Principal or Head of Finance £25,000- £100,000 Principal and either Budget Holder or Senior Manager Principal Over £100,000 Principal or Senior Manager Principal subject to Finance, Resources and Investment Committee approval